 vii) Not transferred to countries outside the UK without safeguards.

-1.9 This Online Privacy information is a precis of our detailed written policies which are held at our business premises.
-Please communicate with our Data Protection Contact if you require further information regarding our data protection compliance procedures.
+1.10 Please Note: This Online Privacy information is a precis of our detailed written policies which are held at our business premises.
+Please contact our Data Manager if you require further information regarding our data protection compliance procedures.

 2.1 We are committed to protecting your personal privacy and, in accordance with relevant data protection laws, we uphold strict security procedures for the collection, storage, use and disclosure of your personal information.